 City's data protection policy (internal access only) sets out staff and student responsibilities under the Act and how the legislation applies to research data.

-Information about the GDPR is available on the City Staff Hub (internal access only) and will be updated over the coming months to take in the provisions of the Data Protection Bill currently going through Parliament.
+Information about the GDPR is available on the City Staff Hub (internal access only).

 if you are collecting research data outside the European Economic Area (EEA), you need to ensure you also comply with the data protection or privacy legislation for the country data collection takes place.
 Data Protection Laws of the World is a useful online source or you may contact the Information Compliance Team at firstname.lastname@example.org if you require further guidance.